SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/install-collector/windows.md

 #### Get the Installation Token

-Get your [installation token](/docs/manage/security/installation-tokens) if you don't have it already.
+Get your [installation token](/docs/manage/security/installation-tokens) if you do not have it already.
 We are going to refer to this token as `<TOKEN>` in next streps.

 #### Run Installation Script